ernestolindo/my-dev-web-notes/SOLID Principles for Object-Oriented Design.md

 2. **Split Interfaces**: Break large, general-purpose interfaces into smaller, more specific ones, each representing a distinct responsibility.
 3. **Keep Implementations Relevant**: Classes implementing an interface should only be required to provide functionality they actually use.
 ## **Dependency Inversion Principle**

+> [[High-level modules]] should not depend on low-level modules.
+Both should depend on abstractions.